aymuos15/InstaMatch/README.md

    - Intersection over Union
    - Normalised Surface Distance.

+  We follow the normal pytorch convention of C, H, W, D. Based on user request, we can amend the library to work with B, C, H, W, D as well, like MONAI.

 #### Terminology:

-`instance-sensitive-metric` -> Indicates a metric which is dependent on the indiviual scores of each components in a volume.
+`instance/instance-sensitive-metric` -> Indicates a metric which is dependent on the indiviual scores of each components in a volume.

-`base metric` -> Regular metrics like DSC, IoU etc.

-`global metric` -> Multiclass verisons of base metrics.
+`semantic metric` -> Multiclass verisons of base metrics.

+`base metric` -> Adapted semantic metrics to work with instance metrics easily.

 ### Usage